-- (a) Any person, firm or corporation determined to have been in violation of the provisions of this article shall be responsible for a municipal civil infraction and subject to the provisions of section 1-11 of this Code. - (b) In addition to the penalties provided for in section 1-11, any person who violates any provision of this chapter shall forfeit and pay to the city a civil penalty equal to the total value of those trees illegally removed or damaged, as computed from the International Society of Arboriculture shade tree value formula.
+(a) Any person, firm or corporation determined to have been in violation of the provisions of this article shall be responsible for a municipal civil infraction and subject to the provisions of section 1-11 of this Code.

+(b) In addition to the penalties provided for in section 1-11, any person who violates any provision of this chapter shall forfeit and pay to the city a civil penalty equal to the total value of those trees illegally removed or damaged, as computed from the International Society of Arboriculture shade tree value formula.
 Such sum shall accrue to the city and may be recovered in a civil action brought by the city.
 Such sum so collected shall be placed in the city tree fund.
 Replacement of illegally removed trees may be required as restoration in lieu of money.
-This replacement will be computed on an inch-for-inch ratio based on the total diameter measured at d.b.h. of the illegally removed trees.
+This replacement will be computed on an inch-for-inch ratio based on the total diameter measured at d.b.h. or measuring the diameter of existing stump(s) (if the d.b.h. cannot be reasonably determined) in inches of the illegally removed trees.
 If, because of destruction of the removed trees, exact inch-for-inch measurements cannot be obtained, the city may use other means to estimate the tree loss.
-A combination of tree replacement funds and tree replacement may be required. - (c) Any use or activity in violation of the terms of this chapter is hereby declared to be a nuisance per se, and may be abated by order of any court of competent jurisdiction.
+A combination of money and tree replacement may be required.

+(c) Any use or activity in violation of the terms of this chapter is hereby declared to be a nuisance per se, and may be abated by order of any court of competent jurisdiction.
 The council, in addition to other remedies, may institute any appropriate action or proceeding to prevent, abate or restrain the violation.
-All costs, fees and expenses in connection with such action shall be assessed as damages against the violator. - (d) If activities are conducted in a regulated woodland area contrary to the use permit required by this chapter or other applicable laws or ordinances, the community development department shall give written notice to the permit grantee, or if a permit has not been issued then to the person conducting the activity, notifying him of the violation of the permit, this chapter, or other applicable law or ordinance, and to appear and show cause why the activity should not be stopped.
-If the permit grantee or the person conducting the activity fails to appear and show good cause within one (1) full workday after notice is delivered, the community development department shall case a written order to stop the activity to be posted on the premises.
+All costs, fees and expenses in connection with such action shall be assessed as damages against the violator.

+(d) If activities are conducted in a woodlands area contrary to the use permit required by this chapter or other applicable laws or ordinances, the department of building and safety shall give written notice to the permit grantee, or if a permit has not been issued then to the person conducting the activity, notifying him of the violation of the permit, this chapter, or other applicable law or ordinance, and to appear and show cause why the activity should not be stopped.
+If the permit grantee or the person conducting the activity fails to appear and show good cause within one (1) full workday after notice is delivered, the department of building and safety shall case a written order to stop the activity to be posted on the premises.
 A person shall not continue, or cause or allow to be continued, activity in violation of such an order, except with permission of the enforcing agency to abate a dangerous condition or remove the violation, or except by court order.
 If an order to stop is not obeyed, the enforcing agency may apply to the circuit court for the county in joining the violation of the order.
-This remedy is in addition to, and not in limitation of, any other remedy provided by law or ordinance, including the issuance of a municipal civil infraction for the failure to obey the order. - (e) Any person violating the provisions of this chapter shall become liable to the city for any expense or loss or damage occasioned by the city by reason of such violation.
+This remedy is in addition to, and not in limitation of, any other remedy provided by law or ordinance, including the issuance of a municipal civil infraction for the failure to obey the order. (e) Any person violating the provisions of this chapter shall be come liable to the city for any expense or loss or damage occasioned by the city by reason of such violation.
+(Ord.
+No. 86-125.02, § 16.01, 12-15-86; Ord.
+No. 03-172, Pt.
+XIV, 10-20-03)

 Sec.
-37-6. - Regulated woodland map.
+37-6.
+Official woodlands map.